aashrivastava/aashrivastava.github.io/_pages/about.md

 title: home
 permalink: /
 subtitle: >
-  Undergraduate Student at the University of Chicago.<br>
+  Master's Student at the University of Chicago.<br>
   MS Computer Science.
 BS Mathematics.
 Minor in Education and Society.

 profile: